chrisruis/DCC_clade_emergence/README.md

 mutational_spectra - counts of context-specific mutations used in mutational spectrum analyses. non_DCC_internal_spectrum.csv is the mutation counts for the non-DCC internal branches.
 DCC_internal_spectrum.csv is the mutation counts for the DCC internal branches. within_CF_patient_spectrum.csv is the mutation counts for within CF patient mutations

-sequence_metadata.csv contains metadata for all sequences included in the study
+sequence_metadata.xlsx contains metadata for all sequences included in the study